 Europe – Tournaments & Ratings

-The European Go Federation ratings are widely recognised and are commonly used to establish initial seeding at European tournaments.
-The ratings are based on the Elo system, and maintained by Ales Cieply.
-The excellent European Go Database site presents the ratings in graphic form and allows easy cross-referencing of players and tournament.
+All serious players love to check their Go Ratings (GOR).
+Based on the Elo system, they’ve been running since 1996.
+The excellent European Go Database site presents the ratings in graphic form and allows easy cross-referencing of players and tournament, and tournament table overload.

 - Reddit and Computer Sub-reddit for Worldwide discussions